michparlevliet/cafe-database/README.md

 # Passion Project for HTTP5212

 Cafe database project built in ASP.Net.
+This project serves the purpose of allowing users to epxlore and discover cafes and coffee roasters in their area.
+They can also view data about cafes including seating and patio options as well as location and accessibility.

 ## Functionality